LukaLominadze/RoguePlatformer---Client/README.md

 <ins>**4.
 Running the client:**</ins>

 Simply run the server and the project.
 The server will start running automatically on port ```14147```.
-In the client enter the port and username to connect to the server.
+In the client enter your local IP address (or public IP adress if you have forwarded the port) and the port, with the username to connect to the server.

+Your IP would look something like this -> ```127.0.0.1:14147```